-The images on this website are copyright of their creators and may not be reproduced in any form without permission (except for talks under certain conditions - see below).
+The images on this website and in our Flickr Albums or Google Image Galleries are copyright of their creators and may not be reproduced in any form without permission (except for talks under certain conditions - see below).

-If your intended use is entirely non-commercial then please list the image name(s) or captions and send the list and an explanation of your intended use to firstname.lastname@example.org Reproduction fees will almost certainly be waived for images to be used in non-commercial publications, websites etc - all we ask is for you to credit the copyright owners of the images.
-Note that permission is NOT required to use images for talks, so long as the images in question are copyright of G. W. Beccaloni, the Wallace family, or the Wallace Memorial Fund.
-Images which are the copyright of all others will require their permission.
+If your intended use is entirely non-commercial then please send a list of the image name(s) or captions and an explanation of your intended use to firstname.lastname@example.org Reproduction fees will almost certainly be waived for images to be used in non-commercial publications, websites etc - all we ask is for you to credit the copyright owners of the images.
+Pictures on websites may be displayed at a maximum size of 600 pixels across the longest side of the image and no larger.
+Note that permission is NOT required to use images for non-commercial talks, if the images in question are copyright of G. W. Beccaloni, the Wallace family, or the Wallace Memorial Fund (also note that we permit these images to be shown in videos of such talks).
+Images which are the copyright of any others will require their permission (you will need to contact them and ask).

 If you would like to reproduce images in a commercial publication, broadcast etc then please complete THIS FORM and send it to email@example.com.
-After receipt of your email request and attached invoice form, we will contact you with information about the availability of the images, and if we are able to supply them then we will also send you a quote for the cost of the reproduction fee.
-The cost of supplying an image will depend on the rights you are requesting and discounts may be given if three or more images are required.
+After receipt of your email request and attached invoice form, we will contact you with information about the availability of the images, and if we are able to supply them, we will send you a quote for the cost of the reproduction fee.
+The cost of supplying an image will depend on the rights you are requesting and discounts may be given if more than three images are required.
 Payment is necessary before the images are provided.
 Paypal is the preferred payment method.

 Copyright of photographs under UK law is complex, but a good summary can be found here: http://libraryonline.leedsmet.ac.uk/lco/publications/pdf/lc/is-88.pdf